-In past years, Killeen police issued thousands of citations and made hundreds of arrests for marijuana possession.
+In past years, San Antonio police issued thousands of citations and made hundreds of arrests for simple marijuana possession.
 These disproportionately targeted Black and Hispanic community members.
 To promote justice and avoid waste of tax dollars, we want to redirect resources towards real public safety solutions.

 - Does this legalize marijuana?

 No, legalization must happen at the state or federal level.
-This ordinance would direct the police department to stop issuing citations or making arrests for Class A or Class B misdemeanor marijuana possession.
+This measure would direct the police department to stop issuing citations or making arrests for Class A or Class B misdemeanor marijuana possession.

 - Who else is helping with this effort?